lijingyi-98/lijingyi-98.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am pursuing my Ph.D. degree at School of Computer Science and Engineering, Sun Yat-Sen University (SYSU), co-supvised by <a href='https://chen-website.github.io/'> Prof. Lin Chen </a>, and <a href='https://sites.google.com/view/xcsysu/home?pli=1'> Prof. Xu Chen </a>.
+I am working in <a href='http://www.gzpec.cn/'> Guangzhou Power Exchange Center (GZPEC) </a>, which is the main operator of the biggest spot electricity market around the world.
+Before, I obtained my Ph.D. degree at School of Computer Science and Engineering, Sun Yat-Sen University (SYSU), co-supvised by <a href='https://chen-website.github.io/'> Prof. Lin Chen </a>, and <a href='https://sites.google.com/view/xcsysu/home?pli=1'> Prof. Xu Chen </a>.
 Prior to joining SYSU, I obtained my B.Eng. and B.A. (double degree) from South China University of Technology (SCUT).

-My interest includes edge intelligence and privacy preservation.
-Recently, I have focused on large models at edge.
+My interests were edge intelligence and privacy preservation during  my Ph.D. studies.
+Recently, I have focused on LLM agents and Power markets.

 # 🔥 News
+💥 I joined GZPEC in July 2025. 💥
-💥 I anticipate graduating in 2025 and am open to research positions.
-If you are interested, please feel free to contact me. 💥
+~~💥 I anticipate graduating in 2025 and am open to research positions.
+If you are interested, please feel free to contact me. 💥~~

 # 📝 Publications
 <!--